Laser Eye Surgery Claims

 If you have not received the level of care expected, and your eyesight has been affected, you have every right to feel aggrieved and want to be compensated by the optician responsible.
-Our solicitors are experienced in helping people make claims for all types of medical negligence, and can provide you with a no win no fee service.
+The solicitors we work in partnership with are experienced in helping people make claims for all types of medical negligence, and can provide you with a no win no fee service.

 Types of laser eye surgery